Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### Example.com is hosted on Amazon EC2 instances behind an Application Load Balancer (ALB).
 Third-party host intrusion detection system (HIDS) agents that capture the traffic of the EC2 instance are running on each host.
 The company must ensure they are using privacy enhancing technologies for users, without losing the assurance the third-party solution offers.
 What is the MOST secure way to meet these requirements?

-- [x] Enable TLS pass through on the ALB, and handle decryption at the server using Elliptic Curve Diffie-Hellman (ECDHE) cipher suites.
+- [ ] Enable TLS pass through on the ALB, and handle decryption at the server using Elliptic Curve Diffie-Hellman (ECDHE) cipher suites.
 - [ ] Create a listener on the ALB that uses encrypted connections with Elliptic Curve Diffie-Hellman (ECDHE) cipher suites, and pass the traffic in the clear to the server.
-- [ ] Create a listener on the ALB that uses encrypted connections with Elliptic Curve Diffie-Hellman (ECDHE) cipher suites, and use encrypted connections to the servers that do not enable Perfect Forward Secrecy (PFS).
+- [x] Create a listener on the ALB that uses encrypted connections with Elliptic Curve Diffie-Hellman (ECDHE) cipher suites, and use encrypted connections to the servers that do not enable Perfect Forward Secrecy (PFS).
 - [ ] Create a listener on the ALB that does not enable Perfect Forward Secrecy (PFS) cipher suites, and use encrypted connections to the servers using Elliptic Curve Diffie-Hellman (ECDHE) cipher suites.

 ### A company has an AWS Key Management Service (AWS KMS) customer managed key with imported key material Company policy requires all encryption keys to be rotated every year.
 What should a security engineer do to meet this requirement for this customer managed key?

 - [ ] Enable automatic key rotation annually for the existing customer managed key.
 - [ ] Use the AWS CLI to create an AWS Lambda function to rotate the existing customer managed key annually.
-- [x] Import new key material to the existing customer managed key Manually rotate the key.
+- [ ] Import new key material to the existing customer managed key.
+Manually rotate the key.
-- [ ] Create a new customer managed key Import new key material to the new key Point the key alias to the new key.
+- [x] Create a new customer managed key.
+Import new key material to the new key.
+Point the key alias to the new key.

 ### A company's on-premises networks are connected to VPCs using an IAM Direct Connect gateway.
 The company's on-premises application needs to stream data using an existing Amazon Kinesis Data Firehose delivery stream.
 The company's security policy requires that data be encrypted in transit using a private network.
 How should the company meet these requirements?